-In 2017, the Foundation partnered with Bromley by Bow Centre and University of Plymouth to invest in two diverse, relevant areas of social research:
+The Foundation has partnered with Bromley by Bow Centre and Well North Enterprises to invest in relevant areas of social research:

 The Bromley By Bow Centre is an innovative community organisation in east London, working in one of the most deprived boroughs in the UK to support families, young people and adults of all ages to learn new skills, improve their health and wellbeing, find employment and develop the confidence to achieve their goals and transform their lives.

 The Unleashing Healthy Communities research project will develop a deeper understanding of the diversity of the local community and the positive difference the Bromley by Bow Centre, and the local GP practice, can make to their health and wellbeing.
 The information gathered will be used to continually improve how they work with the community to reduce health inequalities, influence public policy and share their learnings with others.

 You can find out more about the Bromley By Bow Centre and the Unleashing Healthy Communities research project at www.bbbc.org.uk/unleashing-healthy-communities.

 Getting People into Work

 - Well North Enterprises & Bromley By Bow Centre

 Working in partnership with Well North Enterprises and Bromley By Bow Centre, OCS Foundation is supporting a UK-wide People into Work program, aimed at bringing meaningful employment opportunities to local people with anticipated outcomes of improved health and well-being and economic gain.

 The program engages with people furthest removed from the workplace, who may be entering the workplace for the first time, returning to work after illness, or who do not have the necessary written, reading or language skills to find suitable employment.

 Research conducted will build on previous insight gathered, and focus on practical, good practice examples of employability.